-We answered the first three research questions ( $RQ_1$ , $RQ_2$ and $RQ_3$ ) by analyzing the two taxonomies of problems and solutions and the list of tools.
-In order to answer $RQ_4$ , about the generalizability of the built taxonomies, we analyzed the set of categories, sub-categories, and values added in each of the three iterations.
-Each row in Table 1 reports the data concerning a specific iteration of the experiment.
+We answered the first three research questions $(RQ_1, RQ_2 \text{ and } RQ_3)$ by analyzing the two taxonomies of problems and solutions and the list of tools.
 Further analysis has been conducted after the construction of the taxonomies by considering the information related to the tuples of TA problems, solutions, and tools.
-In particular, several Sankey diagrams [50] have been constructed aiming at visualizing the possible interconnections between AI-based solutions and TA problems (to answer $RQ_5$ ), and AI-based tools and AI-based solutions (to answer $RQ_6$ ).
-In a Sankey diagram, the relations between nodes are shown
+In particular, several Sankey diagrams [60] have been constructed aiming at visualizing the possible interconnections between AI-based solutions and TA problems (to answer $RQ_4$ ), and AI-based tools and AI-based solutions (to answer $RQ_5$ ).
+In a Sankey diagram, the relations between nodes are shown by links that connect input and output nodes (in our case, respectively, solutions- problems and tools-solutions), while the width of a link indicates the relevance or magnitude of the relationship.
+By using the Sankey diagrams, we identified trends and patterns

-Table 2 Taxonomy of test automation problems identified in the first [47], second [48] (in green), and third iteration (in light blue).
+Taxonomy of test automation problems identified in the first [55], second [56] (in green), and third iteration (in light blue).